 A drug overdose happens when an individual ingests or uses drugs in greater quantities than what is recommended.
-According to one source, over 70,000 people have died in the US because of drug overdose.
+According to one source, over 70,000 people have died in the US because of a drug overdose.
 Drug overdose doesn’t only affect the user but also their families.

 To paint a clearer picture of how drug overdose can affect families, consider the points below in this article:

 It can create conflict and friction between family members